Last Updated on by

 What’s in a company name?
 A lot if you are starting a brand new business.
 When it comes to small business success the right business name can make your company.

-- Cool Name Ideas
+- Business Name Generator

 - Mithril and Mages

 Shopify’s business name generator is easy to use.
 Simply enter a keyword and then search.

 The screen will light up with possibilities that may, or may not, be suitable for your needs.

 However, it’s generally easier to come up with a good name when you have multiple options.

 2 – FreshBooks